Swinject/SwinjectAutoregistration/README.md

 }
 ```

 The initializer is a function like any other.
-By passing it as a parameter its dependencies can be infered as `(A, B)` and automatically resolved.
+By passing it as a parameter its dependencies can be inferred as `(A, B)` and automatically resolved.
 These functions are generated for up to 20 dependencies.
 Checkout the [code](https://github.com/Swinject/SwinjectAutoregistration/blob/master/Sources/AutoRegistration.swift) for more info.

 ### Operators ###
 This extension also aims to reduce the amount of boilerplate while improving readability of the registration code.
 For that reason the operator `~>` is introduced.